 Q: Why does a tan disappear?

 A: A tan is a pigmentation process that occurs in the epidermis.
 Everyone's skin exfoliates naturally.
 The epidermis replaces skin cells usually every 28 days, therefore to maintain a tan it requires repeated expsoure to UV light.
 We suggest you build a base tan and maintain it in one of our high level beds 1-2 times per week.

 A: White spots are caused by a variety of thing.
 White spots are treatable, but you should avoid UV exposure until those areas have began developing melanin again.

 - There is a lack of production of melanin in certain areas,

 - Birth control pills and some other meiccations can cause blotches and uneven pigmentation

 - Pressure points may cause white patches, typically on the shoulder blades and tailbone.
 To avoid this type of white patch, shift your body weight while in the bed or try the stand-up unit.

 Q: Can I use outdoor oils and lotions in a tanning unit?

 A: No!
-Outdoor products should only be used outdoor because when used indoor they inhibit the tanning process.
+Outdoor products should only be used outdoor.
 Tanning oils should NEVER be used in any tanning unit.
-By using an indoor tanning ltoin, you will be amazed at the quicker, darker, and more even and long lasting your tan is.
+By using an indoor tanning lotion, you will be amazed at the quicker, darker, and more even and long lasting your tan is.
 Indoor lotions can increase your tanning results by 30% and contain ingredients that produce melanin in the skin, amplify UV light, and contain skin conditioners that restore lost nutrients during the tanning process.
-Ask a tanning professional to assist your with choosing an indoor tanning lotion.